 The north coast marinas are approached through cuts in the Caicos Barrier Reef.
 Blue Haven Marina is reached by a rather direct cut and route through the reef at Leeward Cut, yet care should be taken to avoid the surrounding reefs.
-Turtle Cove is approached by a more complex route, which for most mid and larger vessels typically requires access through the Sellar’s Cut opening in the barrier reef.
-Both north reef cuts are susceptible to being effected by high ocean swells.
+Turtle Cove Marina is approached by a more complex route, which for most mid and larger vessels typically requires access through the Sellar’s Cut opening in the barrier reef.
+Both north reef cuts are susceptible to being affected by high ocean swells.

 The south coast marinas are easier to access, and are more immune to high ocean swells.
-South Bank Marina offers an 8.5 foot entry depth at high tide, with relatively simple navigation.
-Southside Marina, located near Cooper Jack Bay and the Five Cays settlement, has a more limited channel depth.
+South Bank Marina offers an 8.5-foot entry depth at high tide, with relatively simple navigation.
+South Side Marina, located near Cooper Jack Bay and the Five Cays settlement, has a more limited channel depth.

 On the islands of North Caicos, Middle Caicos, and Salt Cay offer minimal services for vessels, and challenging or limited entry depths.

-The general East Harbour area near Cockburn Harbour on South Caicos offers shelter and easy entry for most vessels, yet those of any significant size will not be able approach local docks or Seaview Marina due to shallows.
+The general East Harbour area near Cockburn Harbour on South Caicos offers shelter and easy entry for most vessels, yet those of any significant size will not be able to approach local docks or Seaview Marina due to shallows.